Oct 30, 2019

 lsof | grep deleted

-In the output, we get strings type of
+In the output, we get the strings:

 nginx 4403 4430 nginx 29w REG 8,1 5779197 165960 /tmp/access.log (deleted)

-2) Find the full path to the handle
+2) Find the full path to the handle.

 ls -l /proc/4403/fd | grep "/tmp/access.log"